armando-rodrigues/armando-rodrigues/README.md

 - 👋 Hi, I’m @armando-rodrigues
 - 👀 I’m interested in Google Cloud
-- 🌱 I’m currently learning GC DE
+- 🌱 I’m currently learning AWS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...